steady-space/steadyspace/content/job-dashboard.md

 ---

-### ✨ Want More Support?
+### ✨ Pair it with the Toolkit
+If you want templates and tone guidance for reaching out with confidence,
-This dashboard is also included in the [**Calm & Clear Job Search Toolkit →**](/job-toolkit),
+the [**Calm & Clear Job Search Toolkit →**](/job-toolkit) is a great companion.
-which includes a mini email-writing guide, resume cheatsheet, and message templates to help you reach out with clarity and confidence.
+It’s filled with email examples, resume tips, and soft encouragement to help you find the right words.